Nonparametric Analysis of Random Utility Models: Analysis of Population Level Problem

-Consider any binary $I$-vector $a$ with at most one entry of $1$ on each subvector corresponding to one budget.
-This vector can be thought of as encoding choice behavior on all or some budgets.
-It is \textit{complete} if it has exactly $J$ entries of $1$, i.e. it specifies a choice from each budget.
-It is called \textit{incomplete} otherwise.
-It is called \textit{rationalizable} if those choices that are specified jointly fulfil GARP.
-The rationalizable demand matrix $A$ collects all complete rationalizable vectors $a$.
+Consider any binary $I$-vector $a$ with one entry of $1$ on each subvector corresponding to one budget.
+This vector corresponds to a nonstochastic demand system.
+It is a column of $A$ if this demand system respects SARP, in which case we call $a$ \textit{rationalizable}.

-To check rationalizability of a given, complete or incomplete, vector $a$, we initially extract from it a directly revealed preference relation.
-For example, if $y_i^*$ is chosen from budget $\mathcal{B}_j$, then it is revealed preferred to all $y_k^*$ on or below $\mathcal{B}_j$.
-This information can be extracted extremely quickly.\footnote{ In a preliminary step of the implementation, we compute a $(I \times J)$-matrix $X$ where, for example, the $i$-th row of $X$ is $[0,-1,1,1,1]$ if $y_i^*$ is on budget $\mathcal{B}_1$, below budget $\mathcal{B}_2$, and above the remaining budgets.
-Preferences revealed by choice from budget $\mathcal{B}_j$ can be read off the $j$-th column of $X$.}
+To check such rationalizability, we initially extract a direct revealed preference relation over budgets.
+Specifically, if (an element of) $x_{i|j}$ is chosen from budget $\mathcal{B}_j$, then all budgets that are above $x_{i|j}$ are direct revealed preferred to $\mathcal{B}_j$.
+This information can be extracted extremely quickly.\footnote{ In practice, we compute a $(I \times J)$-matrix $X$ where, for example, the $i$-th row of $X$ is $(0,-1,1,1,1)$ if $x_{i|1}$ is on budget $\mathcal{B}_1$, below budget $\mathcal{B}_2$, and above the remaining budgets.
+This allows to vectorize construction of direct revealed preference relations, including strict vs. weak revealed preference, though we do not use the distinction.}

-We next check whether the transitive completion of directly revealed preference is cyclical.
-This is done by checking cyclicality of the directed graph in which nodes correspond to elements of $\mathcal{Y}^*$ and in which a directed link indicates directly revealed preference.
-Operationally, this check can use either the Floyd-Warshall algorithm \citeasnoun{Floyd62}, a Depth-first search of the graph, or a Breadth-first search.
-All methods compute quickly in our application.
-An important simplification is to notice that revealed preference cycles can only pass through nodes $y_i^*$ that were in fact chosen.
-Hence, it suffices to look for cycles on the subgraph with the (at most) $J$ corresponding nodes.
-This dramatically simplifies the problem as $I$ increases rapidly with $J$.
-Indeed, increasing $K$ does not increase the size of graphs checked in this step, though it tends to lead to more intricate patterns of overlap between budgets and, therefore, to richer revealed preference relations.

-In this heuristic explanation, we interpreted all revealed preferences as strict.
-This is without loss of generality absent intersection patches because GARP and SARP then agree.
-If intersection patches are retained, the method just described tests SARP and not GARP.
-To test GARP, one would have to check rejected vectors $a$ for the possibility that all revealed preference cycles are weak and accept them if this is the case.\footnote{The matrix $X$ from footnote \ref{footnote-X} is designed to allow for this as its entries of $0$ and $1$ differentiate between weak and strict preference.
-The information is not exploited in our empirical example.}